When Can I Change My Nose Piercing? Things To Know

 Sepsis

-Unattended infected piercings can develop into severe complications like sepsis.
+Infected nose piercings, when unattended, may develop severe complications like sepsis.
 Piercings are susceptible to tear or chafing even after it has healed.
 A septic shock is a life-threatening situation that can arise from an unattended infection.

 Bleeding